Path to the Throne

 Ashoka was the grandson of Chandragupta Maurya, the founder of the Mauryan empire, and the son of Bindusara Maurya.
 Bindusara himself was known as Amitrochates or the Destroyer of Foes.
 To analyze the impact of his actions, one must know about the Maurya Empire and the family from which he came.

-Ashoka was born to Subhadrangi also known as Dharma, a Hindu lady of Brahmin patronage, who served as a consort within the court of the Mauryan Empire.
+Ashoka was born to Subhadrangi, also known as Dharma, a Hindu lady of Brahmin patronage, who served as a consort within the court of the Mauryan Empire in the 3rd century BCE.
 He had around 99 half-brothers, all of which he slaughtered in a four-year-long war for succession to the throne.

-A bloodthirsty and brutal conqueror, he took over the Mauryan throne by force in his early thirties.
+A bloodthirsty and brutal conqueror, Ashoka took over the throne of the Mauryan dynasty by force in his early thirties.
 The exact year is under some dispute, but many scholars agree on the year 268 BC.
-It is said that he expanded the Mauryan Empire all the way from Afghanistan to Bangladesh.
+It is said that Ashoka expanded the Mauryan Empire all the way from Afghanistan to Bangladesh.
 He controlled more of the subcontinent than that which would be colonized by the Britishers one day.

 Mauryan Empire